Kurta97/planetarium-api-service/README.md

 ## Features

+- Create a show theme
+- View a show theme list and detail
+- Edit a show theme
+- Delete a show theme
+- Create a planetarium dome
+- Edit a planetarium dome
+- Delete a planetarium dome
+- View a planetarium dome list and detail
-- Create an ingredient
+- Create an astronomy show
+- Add image to astronomy show
+- View an astronomy show list and detail
-- Edit an ingredient
+- Edit an astronomy show
-- Delete an ingredient
+- Delete an astronomy show
-- Create a dish
+- Create a show session
+- Add astronomy show to show session
+- View a show session list and detail
-- Edit a dish
+- Edit a show session
-- Delete dish
+- Delete a show session
-- Read about dish
-- Create a cooker
+- Create a ticket
-- Edit a cooker
+- Edit a ticket
+- Delete a ticket
+- View a ticket info
+- Add ticket to reservation
+- Delete ticket from reservation
+- Create a reservation
+- Edit your reservations
-- Delete a cooker
+- Delete a reservation
-- Read about cooker
+- View a reservation list or detail
+- Add ticket to reservation
+- Delete ticket from reservation
-- You can use the service only after registration
+- You can use the service only after registration and only with active JWT token

 ## DB structure